Manly ferry service: Manly

 Manly ferry wharf serves the suburb of Manly and is located opposite the harbour end of The Corso on The Esplanade.
 The wharf was designed to allow for double deck boarding on the A side of the wharf.
 The B side is used by Manly Fast Ferry for services to Circular Quay while Captain Cook Cruises Harbour Explorer use the Manly Hotel wharf also known as the East Wharf, just south east of the main wharf, for Hop On/Hop off services around Sydney Harbour with the former also operating a loop service to Darling Harbour.

 Local bus services depart from stands in front of the wharf to many Northern Beaches Suburbs.

+Patronage

+The following table shows the patronage of Sydney Ferries network for the year 2025.